develoser/develoser.github.io/resume.md

 <p>At DealerX, I fulfilled one of my career goals: working remotely for a U.S.-based startup and being part of its successful growth.</p>

 <p>
-DealerX is a company that provides custom software solutions to help dealers increase their leads, online presence, and most importantly, their sales through tailored marketing solutions such as:
+DealerX is a company that provides custom software solutions to help dealers increase their leads, online presence and most importantly, their sales through tailored marketing solutions such as:
 </p>

 <ul>